Mandatory bicycle helmet laws

 Bike = Bicyclist

-For New Zealand road injury and fatality rates from 1976 to 2002, click here.
+For New Zealand cyclist and pedestrian fatality rates from 1976 to 2002, click here.

 In June 2007, the Journal of Paediatrics and Child Health published the research paper Changing pattern of child bicycle injury in the Bay of Plenty, New Zealand by Simon A Moyes from Whakatane Hospital.